-Did you know that at one time Poreč and Trieste were connected by a railway called the Parenzana.
-Parenzana passed through a large number of Istrian towns, including Vižinada.
-It operated as a railway from 1902 to 1935.
-In the early 2000s, it was converted into a recreational tourist and bike route.
+Did you know that Poreč and Trieste were once connected by a railway called Parenzana, which passed through a large number of Istrian towns, including Vižinada.
+It was in operation as a railway from 1902 to 1935, and at the beginning of 2000 it was converted into a recreational trail.

 The railway called Parenzana was the basic economic link between Istria and the world and enabled the development of the then poorest parts of Istria.
 In addition to transporting passengers, agricultural products such as olive oil, fruit and vegetables, wine, and cereals were also transported.